Keyboard shortcuts

 Single server change approach

 This approach exploits the log replication mechanism in membership change and therefore can be implemented as an extension of the normal log replication by defining AddServer and RemoveServer commands.
-From the admin client, the following API can add or remove a Raft process in the cluster.
+From the admin client, the following API will add or remove a Raft process in the cluster.

 message AddServerRequest {